Kingxukai/linux/Documentation/networking/packet_mmap.rst

 Abstract
 ========

-This file documents the mmap() facility available with the PACKET socket interface.
+This file documents the woke mmap() facility available with the woke PACKET socket interface.
 This type of sockets is used for

 i) capture network traffic with utilities like tcpdump,